Natalie Bennett: Green Party leader

 On 3 September 2012, Bennett replaced Caroline Lucas as leader of the Green Party of England and Wales.
 3,127 ballot papers were returned in the 2012 Green Party leadership elections, a turnout of 25.1%.
 This turnout was explained by Bennett in a BBC interview: "if you hold an election in the month of August you kind of expect that turnout won't be particularly high".
 On election as party leader Bennett told a press conference that the policies of the Green Party were "the only viable way forward for British people, for the world".

 In May 2014 she was selected again to contest the Parliamentary seat of Holborn and St Pancras.
 She was re-elected unopposed as leader of the party in September 2014.

-In February 2015, an interview with Bennett regarding the funding of house-building on the talk radio station LBC was described by her as "absolutely excruciating".
-In a halting interview on LBC in which she struggled to explain how her party would pay for 500,000 new council homes it is pledging to build.
+In February 2015, Bennett gave an interview regarding the funding of house-building on the talk radio station LBC, which she later described as "absolutely excruciating".
+In the interview, she struggled to explain how her party would pay for 500,000 new council homes it pledged to build.
 She told Nick Ferrari the policy would cost £2.7bn, prompting the presenter to ask: “Five hundred thousand homes – £2.7bn?
 What are they made of – plywood?”

 In January 2015 Ofcom ruled to exclude the Green Party from the televised debates surrounding the 2015 election, on the grounds that the party had not demonstrated "significant past electoral support in General Elections".
 Bennett called the ruling "disgraceful and indefensible" and David Cameron claimed that he was "quite happy for there to be no debates at all" if the Green Party was not included.
 This decision was later reversed, after which the Green Party's support increased again.
 The seven-way debate ultimately took place on 2 April, with Bennett present.

-Bennett came third in the election to the Labour and Conservative candidates, and in 2016, at the end of her second two-year term, did not stand for re-election as leader.
+Bennett came third in the election to the Labour and Conservative candidates (future prime minister Keir Starmer held the seat for Labour), and in 2016, at the end of her second two-year term, did not stand for re-election as leader.
 At the party's 2016 autumn conference in Birmingham, Lucas and Jonathan Bartley were elected as co-leaders of the party in a job-share arrangement.

 2017 UK general election

-On 7 October 2016, it was announced that Bennett had been selected to contest the Sheffield Central constituency for the Green Party in the 2017 UK general election.
+On 7 October 2016, it was announced that Bennett had been selected to contest the Sheffield Central constituency for the Green Party in the 2017 general election.
 Bennett's candidacy saw a drop of 7.8% in the share of Green votes as well as a drop in its position from second to third (out of eight candidates) with 3,848 votes.